 Summary and Final Recommendations

 A refillable spray bottle is a device that can really come in handy.
 While many spray bottles aren’t designed for arthritic hands, there are great options available to people with arthritis.
-If you want to start using a spray bottle, any of these bottles should do the trick.

-What ways have you coped with using spray bottles with arthritic hands?
+In what ways have you coped with using spray bottles with arthritic hands?
 Tell me about your experiences and tips in the comments below!